michar71/DMX_CTRL/README.md

 Disabled = No USB Support (Saves a lot of memory) Enabled  = Eanbles Serial Port via USB

-### DMX Control Registers
-For reference refer to the DMX_CTRL.xlsx spreadsheet.
-The numbers of registers depends on the Mode (With/Without WS2812 Control)

 ### DMX Control Wires (A/B)
 With my controller the follwing pinout works (Looking at a male connector):